daddymac77/cse210/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.
-I want to make changes on this read me notes, to practice.
+* `test` - I want to make changes on this read me notes, to practice.